ENCCS/hpda-python/content/parallel-computing.rst

 --------------

-Due to the GIL only one thread can execute Python code at once, and this makes threading rather useless for *compute-bound* problems in pure Puthon.
+Due to the GIL only one thread can execute Python code at once, and this makes threading rather useless for *compute-bound* problems in pure Python.
 However, multithreading is still relevant in two situations:

 - External libraries written in non-Python languages can take advantage of multithreading